-This bulletin, issued in 2015, represents the official statement of the requirements in effect for the basic oral examinations to be given in November and December, 2016, and January, 2017.
+This bulletin, issued in 2016, represents the official statement of the requirements in effect for the basic Certifying examinations to be given in November and December, 2017, and January, 2018.

+IMPORTANT INFORMATION

+All Candidates

+for the

+2017 Certifying Examination

+for

-IMPORTANT INFORMATION All Candidates for the 2016 Oral Examination for Basic Certification in OB-Gyn
+Basic Certification in OB-Gyn

-- 1. The eligibility of current fellows to apply for the oral examination has been expanded.
-If you are currently a fellow in an OB-Gyn related fellowship program please read this Bulletin carefully. - 2.
+- 1. Candidates for the 2017 Certifying Examination must enter patient information for their case lists on-line.
+If they wish to do so, candidates may begin entering information July 1, 2016, before the results of the June, 2016 Written Examination are available.
+Additional information can be found on p.
+11. Paper copies of the case lists must be submitted to the ABOG office by the deadline. - 2.
+Candidates who will be breastfeeding at the time of the examination must notify ABOG to schedule a lactation room at least 90 days before their test date.
+(See additional information on p.
+10.) - 3.
 It is the candidate's responsibility to meet all deadlines for submission of applications, fees, case lists, and all other required materials.
-Deadlines are based on the receipt of the material at the ABOG office and will not be extended. - 3.
+Deadlines are based on the receipt of the material at the ABOG office and will not be extended. - 4.
 All Board-related correspondence should be sent using a service with tracking ability.
 (The USPS does not guarantee on-time delivery.
-Timesensitive materials should be sent by another service.) - 4.
-All new Diplomates must enter the Maintenance of Certification (MOC) process in 2017.
+Timesensitive materials should be sent by another service.) - 5.
+All new Diplomates must enter the Maintenance of Certification (MOC) process in 2018.
 MOC is a continuous process, and failure to complete the assignments each year by the deadline will result in loss of Board certification.
-The MOC process is described in the MOC Bulletin. - 5.
-It is the responsibility of each candidate to update their personal email and mailing addresses in the profile section of their personal ABOG home page. - 6.
-There is a limit to eligibility to sit for the oral certification examination.
-In addition, beginning in 2018 all candidates must achieve board certification in Basic Obstetrics and Gynecology within 8 years of the completion of their training.
-If certification is not achieved within 8 years, the physician is no longer eligible to apply for either the written or oral examination unless an additional 12 months of residency training is completed. - 7.
+The MOC process is described in the MOC Bulletin. - 6.
+It is the responsibility of each candidate to update their personal email and mailing addresses on their personal ABOG home page. - 7.
+There is a limit to eligibility to sit for the Certifying Examination.
+Beginning in 2018 all candidates must achieve board certification in Basic Obstetrics and Gynecology within 8 years of the completion of their training.
+If certification is not achieved within 8 years, the physician is no longer eligible to apply for either the qualifying or certifying examination unless an additional 12 months of residency training is completed. - 8.
 Candidates must have an unrestricted medical license to apply.
 In addition, they must report any and all negative actions taken against their license(s) at ANY time since obtaining the license(s), even if the action has been cleared or ended.
 Such actions include, but are not limited to suspension, revocation, reprimand, fine, probation, required course work, proctoring, etc.